jackiehjm/stx-docs/doc/source/node_management/kubernetes/host_inventory/hosts-tab.rst

             the serial console cable is disconnected.
 The server must support data carrier detect on the serial console port.

+        -   **AppArmor Module**: Choose whether or not to enable Apparmor on the host.
+The host needs to be locked before changing this value.

     -   The **Installation Parameters** tab provides access to installation settings.
 Changes take effect if the host is re-installed.
 For more information, see the document that pertains to your |prod|